- Defining the character set of a data file

 To modify the character set used for the searches and for the sorts:

 - Specify the character set to use with ChangeCharset.

 - Re-index the data file with HIndex.
-Use the hChangeCharset constant to take into account the character set specified by ChangeCharset.
+Use the hChangeCharset constant to use the character set specified by ChangeCharset.

 Finding out the character set of a data file

-To find out the alphabet used by a data file, use the Property Alphabet
+To identify the character set used by a data file, use the Charset

 Example: Changing the fonts according to the character set of the data file read